 - I reserved the right to either delete or moderate any statement that, with hindsight, I judged to have been ill-considered, inequitable, or potentially offensive.

 Keeping a public-access diary also has a downside.
 It can distort the perceived relationship between author and reader.
-For example, I’ve managed to sustain only a few friendships from my secondary school and art school days to the present.
-The majority of my friends from the past have remained there.
-This is particularly so with regard to those with whom I’ve had little opportunity to either meet or gather intelligence about their present life.
-They, on the contrary, have acquired a great deal of knowledge about my activities, values, feelings, and ways of thinking, simply by reading my posts.
-Thus, I’ve been present to them in ways that they are no longer to me.
+This is particularly so with regard to friends with whom I’ve had little opportunity to either meet or gather intelligence about their present life.
+I know snuff about what they’re doing.
+They, on the contrary, can acquire a great deal of knowledge about my activities, values, feelings, and ways of thinking, simply by reading my posts.
+Thus, I am present to them in ways that they are no longer to me.
 Which is not to say that I’ve ceased to consider them friends.
-They’ll always have a place in my thoughts and heart.

 I also used the Diary to not only provide a public account of research projects as they developed, day-by-day, but also to record the process of conceptualisation, design, experimentation, implementation, and evaluation for my own benefit.
-Writing while conducting my practice helped me to keep a tight check on proceedings, and to develop a critical apparatus with which to judge my efforts, in the moment.
-As a consequence, the work proceeded more quickly and smoothly than it might otherwise have done.
+Writing while conducting my practice has helped me to keep a tight check on proceedings, and to develop a critical apparatus with which to judge my efforts, moment-by-moment.
+As a consequence, my creative work proceeded more quickly and smoothly than it might otherwise have done.

 In 2017, I introduced other modes of writing into the genre.
 They enabled me cross the boundaries between descriptive and evaluative writing, on the one hand, and fictive and creative writing, on the other.
 The outcome was a revelation (to me at least), often surprising, and not a little controversial at times.
 For instance, I never thought that my final post would conclude with a poem, written in acknowledgement of one of several other endings which had taken place during the Diary‘s final year.
 Occasionally, homilies (reflecting my morning ‘communion’ with the scriptures) would find their way to the head of the page.
 It was unreasonable to expect that my religious convictions, which are the mainspring of my motivations and outlook, could forever remain on the margins of the discourse.

 The other salient feature of my daily posts were the images.
-Writing in ‘My Diaries’ (August 21, 2014) on the nature and function of photography in the then new on-line Diary, I said: ‘The photographs, like the verbal descriptions of actions, thoughts, events, and encounters, are often mundane, routine, and straightforwardly denotative – like life’.
+Writing in ‘My Diaries’ (August 21, 2014) on the nature and function of photography in the, then, new online Diary, I said: ‘The photographs, like the verbal descriptions of actions, thoughts, events, and encounters, are often mundane, routine, and straightforwardly denotative – like life’.
 That observation remained relevant for the next four years.
 But there were also photographs that exceeded the bounds of this descriptor.
 These prompted me to establish an Instagram presence, which commenced in 2017.
 In its own way, the album is a para-diary of moments through the medium of pictures and their captions.
-(An article entitled ‘My Instagram’ will be published on this site in the near future.)
+(See also my bog entitled ‘My Instagram‘.)

 In ‘My Diaries’, I anticipated that links to sound and video clips would, in the future, be inserted into the text.
 The prophecy was both fulfilled and exceeded.
-Towards end of the project, sound files were also incorporated.
-The next diary will extend the genre’s multi-medial potential.
-The best and most helpful aspects of the Diary will be incorporated.
+Towards end of the Diary, sound files were incorporated.
+The next diary will, it is anticipated, extend the genre’s multi-medial potential.
+The best and most helpful aspects of the Diary will be incorporated too.
 And its ambitions to push the boundaries of the genre, pursued further.
 To promise any more than these admittedly bald statements of intent would be to hold hostages to fortune.
-For, if there’s one thing that I’ve learned from maintaining the practice over the past four years, it’s this: A diary must be allowed to find its own form, content, purpose, and (even) audience, as it adapts to the changing circumstances of the author’s life, as well as to the lives of those with whom he shares his world and work.*
+For, if there’s one thing that I’ve learned from maintaining the practice over the past four years, it’s this: A diary must be allowed to find its own form, content, purpose, and audience as it adapts to the changing circumstances of the author’s life, as well as to the lives of those with whom he shares his world and work.*